blakemcbride/Bld/README.md

 * _bld clean_ -  remove the built files
 * _bld realclean_ -  remove the built files and downloaded jar files
 * _bld ideclean_ -  realclean + remove the IDE files

+Modifying existing commands or adding your own is trivial.

 ## Default Structure